petrmichal0/my-recipe-book/docs/README.md

 ## Third-Party Libraries

-- **Expo**: Used for rapid development and easy deployment.
 - **React Navigation**: Provides navigation capabilities.
 - **Redux Toolkit**: Manages state using a Redux store.
 - **React Native Reanimated**: Enables animations and gestures.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the LICENSE file for details.